A SCRIPTURAL BASIS REGARDING GIVING

 Is His Word being taught?

-Is the Spiritual life demonstrated as a reality
+Is the Spiritual life demonstrated as a reality and made accessible?

 Are the needs of the poor and needy being met?

 Are other important voices for the Kingdom of God being supported, such